timescale/docs/timescaledb/how-to-guides/compression/compression.md

 results in the same order.
 You can also avoid a `SORT`.
 Additionally, the system automatically creates additional columns to store the minimum and maximum value of any `orderby` column.
-This way, the query executor looks at this additional column that specifies the range of values (e.g., timestamps) in the compressed column, without first performing any decompression, in order to determine whether the row could possibly match a time predicate specified by the query.
+This way, the query executor looks at this additional column that specifies the range of values in the compressed column, without first performing any decompression, in order to determine whether the row could possibly match a time predicate specified by the query.

 [decompress-chunks]: /how-to-guides/compression/decompress-chunks